|

 and private sectors.

-Most of the employers in our survey either
+Most of the employers in our survey either had

-Therapist to assist with mental health and stress issues.
+assist with mental health and stress issues.

 The public sector in Scotland has to a large

-extent, however, followed the private sector in outsourcing
+extent, however, followed the private sector in outsourcing what

-health issues, employee assistance programmes, counselling,
+employee assistance programmes, counselling, etc.

 In many cases external services will replace